Angolans vote in tight race in which alienated youth may tilt balance | Politics

 That's still seven points behind the MPLA, but nearly half of voters were undecided.
 Many youths - under 25s make up 60% of the country - are voting for the first time.
 "I hope this election brings a bit of change because the country is not good as it is," Goncalo Junior Maneco, a 25-year-old electrician, said as he waited to vote at a polling station in the Lusiada University in the capital Luanda.

-President Lourenco, who is seeking re-election, voted in the early morning at the same polling station surrounded by heavy security.
+President Lourenco, who is seeking re-election, voted at the same polling station surrounded by heavy security.
 "We have just exercised our right to vote.
 It's fast and simple.
 We advise all eligible citizens to do the same.
 In the end, we will all win, democracy wins and Angola wins," Lourenco told reporters.

+"The process is proceeding in an orderly and peaceful manner.
+The general atmosphere is calm and there are no records of any disturbances that could jeopardise the process," a spokesperson for the National Electoral Commission told reporters on Wednesday morning.
+Tweaked vote-counting rules may delay official results by days, analysts say, raising tensions which some fear may boil over into violence.

 "I hope it (the election) takes place in a peaceful and tranquil environment," said Adriano Francisco, 49, as he queued to vote.
-A high turnout is expected to favour the MPLA, whereas a low turnout may be a boon for UNITA, said Eurasia Group, a consultancy.
+RUSSIA TIES

+Fearing fraud, which marred past elections, an activist monitoring group, Mudei Movement, is planning to take pictures of results sheets at as many polling stations as possible, coordinator Luaty Beirao told Reuters on Tuesday.
+"The (movement) would have no reason to exist if the process was transparent and there was no reason to doubt the institutions that organise it," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)